Oregon State Police investigating fatal car crash on Highway 38

-DOUGLAS COUNTY — A Canyonville husband and wife reportedly missing found early Saturday morning at the scene of a fatal car crash on Highway 38 near milepost 31.
+DOUGLAS COUNTY — A Canyonville husband and wife reportedly missing were found early Saturday morning, March 9, at the scene of a fatal car crash on Highway 38 near milepost 31.

 According to a press release by Oregon State Police, Frank Braudt, 76, sustained serious injuries and was transported to a hospital; however, his wife, Marcia Braudt, 75, who was critically injured, did not survive.